 - This gripper works because of a process called "jamming".
 When a granular material — such as coffee — is compressed, it becomes very rigid.
 As the pressure increases, so does the amount of friction between the individual grains.
 This effectively locks the grains in place.

-- You may have observed this phenomenon while handling bags of coffee grounds.
-A vacuum packed bag of coffee grounds is rock hard as long as the seal remains intact.
+- You may have observed this phenomenon while handling bags of ground coffee.
+A vacuum-packed bag of coffee is rock-hard as long as the seal remains intact.
 But as soon as the seal is broken, the coffee becomes soft and pliable and can be poured like a fluid.
-This process happens with many granular materials, such as rice, couscous and even sand.
+This process happens with many granular materials, such as rice, couscous, and even sand.

-- We want the coffee grounds to stay inside the balloon.
-To prevent them from falling out, I attached a small piece of fabric to the opening, to act as a rough filter.
+- We want the ground coffee to stay inside the balloon.
+To prevent it from falling out, I attached a small piece of fabric to the opening, to act as a rough filter.
 You want to use a fabric that breathes easily so that the air pump will be able to quickly move air in and out of the balloon.

 - Tightly wrap the fabric around the opening of the funnel, then secure it in place with small strips of duct tape.

 Step #7: Use the Universal Gripper to pick up objectsPrevNext